dinalehienpham/BikeSpeedometer/README.md

 ## Usage
 * Requires Arduino IDE for uploading code to the Arduino Uno.
 * Install [u8glib](https://github.com/olikraus/u8glib/wiki) ([more info](http://wiki.sunfounder.cc/index.php?title=OLED-SSD1306_Module)) and [Adafruit NeoPixel](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation) libraries.
-* Main body (housing electronics) and NeoPixels LED strip were attached to bike spokes (via zipties), and magnet to the bike frame.
+* Main body (housing electronics) and NeoPixels LED strip were attached to bike spokes (via zipties).
+The reed switch should be attached externally on the main body and magnet to the bike frame.
 Reed switch and magnet should be in close proximity.

 ![Demo](https://github.com/dinalehienpham/BikeSpeedometer/blob/master/images/demo.gif)